 Starting solids is a huge milestone in your baby's life.
-Learn all about when to start your little one on solids and how to make homemade baby food.
+Learn all about when you should start your little one on solids and how to make homemade baby food.
 Making your own baby food at home is nutritious, economical, and a lot easier than you think!

 Why make homemade baby food?